soc/soc.me/_languages/stop-using-for-generics.md

 That's pretty much the only reason why `<>` started to be used as generics in the first place.

-Unfortunately, using `<` and `>` for generics caused parsing problems in every language that tried use them for this purpose, forcing language designers to indulge in various ugly workarounds:
+Unfortunately, using `<` and `>` for generics caused parsing problems in every language that tried use them for this purpose, forcing language designers to indulge in various ugly workarounds:[^related]

 _Java_ approached these issues by making the syntax less consistent – which is the reason why Java's definition-site syntax for Generics and its use-site syntax differs substantially:[^java]